Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

       * Raised pond can be accessed by amphibians if they are provided a planted bank up one edge of the pond.
     * Access area needs to be considered
       * Planted banks are not good.
 Plants trampled, becomes muddy,  can become slippery
-      * Gravel banks better, less messy, less slippery for people
-        * Gravel will work its way into the pond
+      * Gravel banks better, less messy, less slippery for people.
+However gravel will gradually work its way into the pond.
-      * Mix of gravels, larger, flat rocks, even better
+      * Mix of gravels, larger, flat rocks, even better.
+More stable, less gravel slippage into the pond
-        * Kids will tend to stand on the larger flat stones
+        * Kids will tend to stand on the larger flat stones.
+Choose rough large stones for more grip.
-          * More stable, less gravel slippage into the pond
-          * Choose rough large stones for more grip
       * Decking probably provides best access
         * If extended into the pond can allow access to deeper areas
         * Kids won’t trample plants or get muddy